 3. Write It Down.
 I know this is a big thing for me.
 If I don’t write things down they just keep a constant party going on in my head.
 Writing it down helps to free me and let me relax.
-You can’t keep it all in there, it’s just too much and can keep you awake at night.
-Get it out.
+You can’t keep it all in there: it’s just too much and can keep you awake at night.
+Get it out and down on paper.

 4. Slow And Steady Wins The Race.
-I for one am terrible at this.
-I see a project at hand, and I attack it like a maniac till it’s done.
-Because I'm this way I tend to get overwhelmed by the thought of it and end up never starting.
-So focusing on a little bit at a time would be a much better solution.
-Unpack one box in storage a day instead of waiting for that whole day to tackle it all that seems to never come.
+I, for one, am terrible at this.
+I see a project at hand, and I attack it like a maniac until it’s done.
+Because I tend to work this way, I get overwhelmed by the thought of new tasks and end up never starting in the first place.
+Focusing on a little bit at a time is a much better solution.
+Unpack one box in storage a day, instead of waiting for one whole free day to tackle it all.
+Those free days don’t come around that often.

 5. Time Out.
 Set a timer for ten minutes and clean whatever you can in that amount of time each day.
-If you have kids it could be like a game, who can get the most done the fastest and the winner gets a prize.
-You may be shocked how much you can accomplish in such a short period of time.
+If you have kids, it can be a game and the winner gets a prize.
+Who can get the most done before the bell goes off?
+You may be shocked by how much you can accomplish in such a short period of time.

 9. Give It Up.
-Whenever you see something that you don’t use any more immediately put it in a box.
-When the box is full bring it to goodwill.
-You don’t need to wait for that big clean out day you're going to eventually do.
+Whenever you see something that you don’t use any more, immediately put it in an outbox.
+When the box is full bring it to Goodwill or other donation center.
+You don’t need to wait for that big clean out day.

 10. Put It Away Now.
 Don’t wait to do it later.
-Everything should have its home and when you are finished with it put it back.
+Everything should have its home and, when you are finished, gets puts back in its place.
 It takes just as much energy to be disorganized as it does to be organized.